kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/PowerBISecurity.md

 |<img src='/Assests/Security/Media/RLSConcept.PNG' width='450' height='150'>|
 | ----------- |

-Its a 4 step procedure: [Refer [this link](https://medium.com/tech-start/data-security-in-fabric-datawarehouse-c9552705944f#:~:text=Row%2Dlevel%20security%20(RLS),assigned%20to%20their%20sales%20region) for step-by-step implementation.]
+Refer [this link](https://medium.com/tech-start/data-security-in-fabric-datawarehouse-c9552705944f#:~:text=Row%2Dlevel%20security%20(RLS),assigned%20to%20their%20sales%20region) for step-by-step implementation.Its a 4 step procedure:

 1. **Creating a mapping table**: This contains information which users should access which part of the table.
 2. **Creating tables**: These tables are where the sensitive data resides